alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 2) "2097152"
 ```

-Look at the `maxmemory-policy` value that was updated.
-Run:
+Look at the `maxmemory-policy` value that was updated by running the following command:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy